 In May 2011, with the blessing of Father Shenan Boquet, the new President of Human Life International, Mario effectively assumed the position of Latin American Director.

 As of October 2019, Mario has helped organize 18 congresses for priests and seminarians (REDESSVIDA) in Latin America.
 He has also travelled more than 660,000 miles by air and over 22,000 miles by car and visited over 60 countries of the region (some of them more than once).
 In addition, he managed to speak to more than one hundred and forty thousand persons, including high school and university students.
-He speaks to church groups as well, including close to 10,000 seminarians and 6,000 priests, and hundreds of contemplative and non-contemplative nuns.
+He speaks to church groups as well, including close to 10,000 seminarians and 6,000 priests, and hundreds of contemplative and non-contemplative sisters.
 Mario has also participated in hundreds of radio, TV, and newspaper interviews, as part of HLI’s speaking group.